MCbx/linimamt/README.md

 ![Screenshot](https://raw.githubusercontent.com/MCbx/linimamt/master/sshot.png)

 This is a quick-and-dirty GUI for GNU Mtools made in Qt.
-It is dedicated to opening, browsing, extracting and composing floppy disk image files.
+It is dedicated for opening, browsing, extracting and composing floppy disk image files.
 It is a project under slow development, and the simple functionality has been achieved allowing to work with disk images.
 When it will be done, it will be shared with other programs.